Photo by Innerbody Research

 Thesis supplements help rebalance the brain, without negative habit forming side effects.
-Choose between 5 personalized brands to enhance your mental performance.
+Choose between 6 personalized brands to enhance your mental performance.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
-To keep things up to date, we monitor the nootropics landscape and update this page as information changes.
+To keep things up to date, we’ll monitor the nootropics landscape and update this page as information changes.

 Winner: Thesis

-An effective nootropic is one that makes a big difference in your mental state without overloading your system with thousands of unnecessary milligrams of botanicals, vitamins, minerals, and other ingredients.
-If 100mg works similarly to 10,000mg, it’s going to be much more effective to get 100mg in a blend.
-And when it comes to nootropics, effectiveness becomes slightly more complicated because there are two major categories:
+Additionally, we prefer nootropics that have the potential to make a big difference in your mental state without overloading your system with thousands of unnecessary milligrams of botanicals, vitamins, minerals, and other ingredients.
+If 100mg works just as well as 10,000mg, it’s likely smarter to take 100mg.

 Here's a short video showing the sort of package you'll receive in the mail if you order from Thesis, as well as sharing summary details about its effectiveness from our team who tested it: